-MUS311 Music Theory III (3)-Studies diatonic seventh, ninth, 11th and 13th chords; modulation; chromatic harmony, including Neapolitan sixths, augmented sixths and chords with augmented or diminished fifths.
+MUS311 Music Theory III (3)-Continues MUS212, exploring extended chromatic harmony, Renaissance polyphony, and larger forms such as fugue, invention, rondo, sonata and variations.
 Prerequisite: MUS212; corequisite: MUL311.

 MUS315 20th-Century Techniques (4)-Fully integrates study of 20th-century compositional techniques with examination of composer perspectives and historical events of time.
 Combines discussion of style and aesthetic perspective with analysis of bulding blocks of 20th-century musical language as encountered in representative works of tonal, post-tonal, atonal and 12-tone construction.
 Use of form, systems of analysis such as set theory and 12-tone theory and exploration of other dimensions of music-making including orchestration, texture, meter, rhythm, sound color and technology.
 Prerequisite: MUS311.